hackerspacesg/hackerspace.sg/contents/_index/announce.markdown

-# Visiting the space during COVID-19
+# Visiting the space

-_last updated: 19 March 2022_
+_last updated: 6 September 2022_

-HackerspaceSG is open for members to work on their own projects.
+HackerspaceSG is open 24/7 for members.

-If you'd like to visit the space or [join as a member](/membership), email us with your preferred times at contact@hackerspace.sg, or ask if someone can host you on our [Telegram group chat](https://t.me/HackerspaceSG).
+If you'd like to visit the space or [join as a member](/membership), drop by during an upcoming event, email us with your preferred times at contact@hackerspace.sg, or ask if someone can host you on our [Telegram group chat](https://t.me/HackerspaceSG).